dekapa/sentrino-mcp/ Readme.md

 ## Get Access

 ### Trial (free, 5 days)
-Email **<emailId>** with subject line: `Sentrino Trial Request` You will receive your API key and setup instructions within 24 hours.
+Email **<sentrino@sentimeter-lab.com>** with subject line: `Sentrino Trial Request` You will receive your API key and setup instructions within 24 hours.

 ### Paid subscription
 Payment is handled via LemonSqueezy.
-The subscription link is provided in the setup email after your trial, or on request.
+The subscription link is provided in the setup email.
+The same API key will be activated for your use after subscription payment is received.

 ### Enterprise & Licensing
-For enterprise deployment, white-labelling, custom integration into your organisation's AI environment (including non-Claude enterprise chat models), or licensing enquiries, email **<emailId>** with subject: `Sentrino Enterprise`.
+For enterprise deployment, white-labelling, custom integration into your organisation's AI environment (including non-Claude enterprreceived.AI models), or licensing enquiries, email **<sentrino@sentimeter-lab.com>** with subject: `Sentrino Enterprise customisation request`.

 ---